Frequently Asked Questions (FAQ)

 The repayment amount and dates will be provided on the loan sheet of each deal.

 Yes, some Borrowers are allowed to make early repayment, subject to them paying an early repayment fee.
-This will be disclosed in the loan sheet.

 Late payments are not uncommon.
 In general, SmartFunding will immediately get in contact with the Borrower to understand the reason for the late payment.